permitio/permit-go-example/README.md

 ![Screenshot](images/pu.png)
 ![Screenshot](images/viewer.png)

 All Set!
-Go to permit.io to 'Policy' tab and verify that policies and roles are there there and fill them according to your wish.
+Go to permit.io to 'Policy' tab and verify that policies and roles are there and fill them according to your wish.
 If so, lets begin! open terminal:

 ```sh